-” Failure will never overwhelm me if my determination to succeed is strong enough”
+” Failure will never overwhelm me if my determination to succeed is strong enough.”

-2. Don’t think you already know that.
+2. I Don’t think you already know that.
 If you manage to consider that there is something to learn, you will be able to perceive, in a new light, even a book that you have already read.
 We are not talking about academic curiosities here.
 If you tend to consider, for example, speed reading as something that falls into the same category as what you learned in school, then you won’t be motivated to learn because you will consider that you already know that.

 4. Don’t consider that your standards and the standards of others are the same.
 More is required from an expert than from a beginner.
 Therefore, don’t start comparing yourself with the winners of the high-performance contests, but learn from them to shorten your way to success.
 To be a winner, you have to be a beginner.
 I wrote about it more in my book about NLP modeling.

-6. Don’t think you’re special just because you are successful off the bat.
+6. Don’t think you’re special just because you are thriving off the bat.
 What you can do is not who you are.
 It might be a coincidence that you have the opportunity to find out what went well and what didn’t.
-Success is often circumstantial and is not necessarily related to you, but to do things well for a certain reason.
+Success is often circumstantial and is not necessarily related to you, but to do things well for a specific reason.
 Discover the cause and repeat it!

-The materials published on this blog are covered by and subjected to this disclaimer.
+The materials published on this blog are covered and subject to this disclaimer.